FirstLegoLeague/launcher/docs/userguide.md

 When you login with a role (username) and password, that role is valid for all tabs opened in the browser.
 If you open an Incognito tab or a different browser, you can login again using a different role.

 ## Timer
-The `Timer` (clock) is used to start matches and provide a 2:30 minute countdown timer.
+The `Timer` (clock) is used to start matches and provides a 2:30 minute countdown timer.

 <img src="timer.png" style="width:75%">

 There are 3 options
 - Start the timer
-- Reload the timer - return the timer to 2:30 minutes
+- Reload the timer - resets the timer to 2:30 minutes
 - Stop the timer - does an automatic reload

 The musical note in the top left hand corner of the screen is used to test the four sounds.